 There is a beautiful fable about the creation of the world that dates back to the 16th century.
 The story begins as a powerful divine light is poured into sacred vessels.
 But the vessels aren’t strong enough to hold the light, and suddenly, they shatter.
 Sparks of light scatter throughout the universe and alight in every living being.
 It is now our privilege and our responsibility to ignite those sparks of light in ourselves and in others, so that we might heal the shattered fragments of our world.

 Fun Stuff I’ve Done: visited gorillas in the Rwandan rainforest; spent the night in a Spanish castle; kayaked in Ailik Bay, Alaska; edited a book on improvising your way through business and life; witnessed lions mating in the wild; agreed to be buried under 4 feet of snow during avalanche safety training (OK, that wasn’t that fun); befriended local Turks across the language barrier and nearly set their neighborhood on fire while trying to locate some distant relatives who didn’t know of my existence

-Stuff I Love: hot chocolate (or chocolate at any temperature, really), telemark skiing, backpacking, mountains, sculpture and textile arts, reading, deep and enduring friendships, dancing, philosophical conversation, singing and playing guitar
+Stuff I Love: hot chocolate (or chocolate at any temperature, really), telemark skiing, backpacking, mountains, sculpture and textile arts, jumping on my mini-trampoline, reading, deep and enduring friendships, dancing, philosophical conversation, singing and playing guitar

 Still Yet To Do: design and build a cabin by a stream in the woods, travel to Scotland, Ireland, New Zealand, Antarctica, Thailand, Vietnam, and all of South America